lettucecfd/NATriuM/src/doc/INSTALL_Local_Linux.md

 # Install Required Resources

+This instruction uses Conda to install compiler resources.
+You may choose otherwise.

-1. For boost b2: C++11 compiler `cxx-compiler`
+1. For boost b2: C++11 compiler -> `cxx-compiler`
-2. For p4est: fortran77 compiler with compatible glibc `fortran-compiler`, `libgfortran5`
+2. For p4est: fortran77 compiler with compatible glibc `fortran-compiler` -> `libgfortran5`
 3. For trilinos: latest `cmake` (>=3.23, install manually), `openmpi` (load module because otherwise it may clash with OpenMP), `libhwloc`, `libevent`, `blas`, `liblapack`
 4. For dealII: `zlib` (and `gsl` and `lapack` for Cluster) (and `cxx-compiler=1.5.2`)